KeithG-stack/Time-Time/README.md

 Streak Champion: Bronze, Silver, and Gold trophies.
 Consistency King: Daily Tracker, Weekly Insights, and Monthly Report.
 Achievements are displayed with smooth unlock animations.
+Notifications are triggered when new achievements are unlocked.

 4. Session Tracking
 Tracks completed sessions and total minutes.
 Displays progress visually using a progress bar.
 Notifications for milestones (e.g., "5 sessions completed!").

 5. Chart Stats
 A dedicated page to visualize completed sessions.
-View session data in daily, weekly, or monthly charts.
+View session data in daily, weekly, monthly, or yearly charts.
 Interactive buttons to toggle between different views.
+Option to download session data as a CSV file.

 6. Ranking System Page
-A separate page to display all available achievements and their requirements.
+Displays all available achievements and their requirements.
-Users can view their progress and unlocked titles.
+Shows the user's progress toward unlocking new titles and rewards.
+Includes a share feature to share progress via social media or copy a link.

+7. Task Management
+Plan future sessions with a date and time picker.
+Add task descriptions for planned sessions.
+Mark tasks as completed or delete them.
+Displays a list of planned tasks with completion status.

-7. Dynamic Backgrounds
+8. Dynamic Backgrounds
 Background changes dynamically based on the timer's progress.
 Smooth transitions between colors to enhance the user experience.

-8. Break Timer
+9. Break Timer
 Option to take short or long breaks after completing a session.
 Tracks break time separately from focus sessions.

-Pages
+10. Notifications
+Real-time notifications for achievements, session milestones, and task completions.
+Toast notifications with success, error, and info types.
+Notifications automatically disappear after a few seconds.

+PAGES

 1. Home Page
 Displays the timer and motivational quotes.
 Shows the user's current unlocked title in the top-left corner.
 Includes buttons to start, pause, and reset the timer.

 2. Settings Page
-Allows users to customize the theme color.
+Allows users to:
+Customize the timer duration (hours, minutes, seconds).
+Toggle sound notifications on/off.
+Enable or disable dark mode.
-Option to plan future sessions with a date and time picker.
+Plan future sessions with a date and time picker.
 Displays a list of completed sessions.

 3. Chart Stats Page
 Visualizes session data using interactive charts.
-Users can toggle between daily, weekly, and monthly views.
+Users can toggle between daily, weekly, monthly, and yearly views.
+Includes a button to download session data as a CSV file.

 4. Ranking System Page
 Displays all available achievements and their requirements.
 Shows the user's progress toward unlocking new titles and rewards.
+Includes a share feature to share progress via social media or copy a link.

+5. Task Management Page
+Displays a list of planned tasks with their scheduled time.
+Allows users to mark tasks as completed or delete them.

 Technologies Used